Trekkers should bring all gear in one large soft (wheel-less) duffel bag and a small day backpack.

 - Toiletry bag: include toilet paper, soap, towel, toothbrush/paste, Wet wipes and hand sanitizer: 1 large (8oz) and 1 small (2oz) bottles.
 Small bottle can be refilled from larger bottle.

-- 300 USD in small bills (tens) for tips (and be sure to call your bank to put a travel notice on your credit/debit cards)
+- 300 USD in small bills (tens) for tips (and be sure to call your bank to put a travel notice on your credit/debit cards) and 100 USD for Tanzanian visa

 - Personal first aid kit (small and simple):